 Higher doses of 500-1,000mg/gk in rats are associated with preliminary toxicological signs, and this dose correlates to 80-160mg/kg in humans; an oral dose of 7.2-14.4g for a 200lb human

-Beyond the testes and testosterone synthesis, D-Asparate appears to be involved with spermatogenesis (production of sperm) and may have a role in reproduction due to its correlations.
+Beyond the testes and testosterone synthesis, D-Aspartate appears to be involved with spermatogenesis (production of sperm) and may have a role in reproduction due to its correlations.
 One human study using 2.66g D-Aspartate daily for 90 days in men with abnormal seminal profiles (asthenozoospermia and oligoasthenozoospermia) noted improvements in seminal motility and concentration (ranging from 50-100% improvements from baseline) and was associated with higher fertility rates in men.
 This study also noted a significantly higher D-Aspartate concentration in the semen of men given D-Aspartate (96-100% higher concentrations).

-D-Asparate may have a role in female sexuality and reproduction, as it has been detected as a physiological component of follicular fluid and its levels decline with age, the decline of which is correlated with the decline in reproductive potential.
+D-Aspartate may have a role in female sexuality and reproduction, as it has been detected as a physiological component of follicular fluid and its levels decline with age, the decline of which is correlated with the decline in reproductive potential.

 In the pituitary, D-Aspartate is involved in inducing Prolactin secretion.
-Injections of D-Asparate at 0.5-4M/kg induce a release or Prolactin in rats in a dose-dependent manner from 1.9-fold (0.5M) to 3.7-fold (4M) measured 30 minutes after injection, this was thought to be mediated via NMDA-mediated activation following uptake into the anterior pituitary.
+Injections of D-Aspartate at 0.5-4M/kg induce a release or Prolactin in rats in a dose-dependent manner from 1.9-fold (0.5M) to 3.7-fold (4M) measured 30 minutes after injection, this was thought to be mediated via NMDA-mediated activation following uptake into the anterior pituitary.

-Accumulation of D-Aspartic Acid (and NMDA) in the Adenohypophysis (Anterior Pituitary) causes increases in the secretion rates of Gonadotropin releasing hormone (GnRH), Growth-Hormone releasing hormone (GHRH), and Prolactin Releasing Factors (PRFs) which cause releases of Luteinizing hormone (LH) and Follicle-Stimulating Hormone (FSH), Growth Hormone (GH), and Prolactin, respectively.
+Accumulation of D-Aspartic Acid in the Adenohypophysis (Anterior Pituitary) causes increases in the secretion rates of Gonadotropin releasing hormone (GnRH), Growth-Hormone releasing hormone (GHRH), and Prolactin Releasing Factors (PRFs) which cause releases of Luteinizing hormone (LH) and Follicle-Stimulating Hormone (FSH), Growth Hormone (GH), and Prolactin, respectively.

 It is currently unknown whether supplemental D-Aspartic Acid can influence these processes.

+D-Aspartic Acid causes increases in testosterone synthesis via upregulation of the mRNA that produces a compound called StAR (Stimulating steroidogonic Acute Regulatory Protein) which regulates androgen synthesis in the Leydig cells.
 The secretion of hypothalamic LH (from the neurally active excess of NMDA) also induces testosterone synthesis in the leydig cells and may be mechanism by which D-Aspartic Acid influences testosterone synthesis.

-Following consumption of 2.66g D-Asparate for 90 days in subfertile men, there were no reported abnormalities noted in serum measurements.
+Following consumption of 2.66g D-Aspartate for 90 days in subfertile men, there were no reported abnormalities noted in serum measurements.
 This study measured electrolytes, liver enzymes, glucose, urea, creatinine, and both red and white blood cell function.